GNscSHI/SE-CGCNN/README.md

 ├── ...
 ```

-There are two examples of customized datasets in the repository: `data/sample-regression` for regression and `data/sample-classification` for classification.
+There are two examples of customized datasets in the repository: `data/sample-single` and `data/sample-multi` for regression (classification is not supported by far).

 **For advanced PyTorch users**